emmanuelkamala/salum-emmanuel-project/natours/Readme.md

 13. use figure tag for image and figcaption for caption
 14. linear-gradient with angle is better than linear-gradient with to bottom
 15. Display inline block takes the available position
+16. Backround image is very useful for creating shapes

 ### Responsive design principles
   1. Fluid layouts